 Now a product manager at a firm providing field service software for big businesses, Swetha is exactly where she’d hoped she’d be.
 “The past few years have been filled with hard work, difficult decisions, and a fair amount of stress”, she concedes, but she says it’s all been worth it to achieve her goal.
 “You need to step back and really examine your priorities,” she advises.
 “Berkeley’s part-time MBA allowed me to make it all work.”

 Swetha Tupelly decided a career switch to product management was right for her.
 Are you considering a career switch?
-Get our five steps toward making your next career move.
+Want additional insights?
+Get our free ebook with insights from product managers on what they do, what they love about it, and how their MBA degees have helped them land and succeed in their jobs.